Raimel Tapia Player Props: Brewers vs. Reds

 Reds Pitching Rankings

-- The Reds have a 4.87 team ERA that ranks 27th across all league pitching staffs.
+- The Reds' 4.81 team ERA ranks 26th among all league pitching staffs.

-- The Reds give up the fifth-most home runs in baseball (120 total, 1.3 per game).
+- The Reds allow the fifth-most home runs in baseball (123 total, 1.3 per game).

-- Ashcraft gets the start for the Reds, his 17th of the season.
-He is 4-6 with a 6.28 ERA and 61 strikeouts in 81 2/3 innings pitched.
+- Lively (4-5) gets the starting nod for the Reds in his ninth start of the season.
+He has a 3.83 ERA in 51 2/3 innings pitched, with 50 strikeouts.

-- The righty last appeared on Wednesday, July 5 against the Washington Nationals, when he went six innings, allowing one earned run while giving up seven hits.
+- His most recent time out was on Sunday against the Milwaukee Brewers, when the righty threw 5 2/3 innings, surrendering one earned run while allowing four hits.

-- In 16 games this season, the 25-year-old has amassed an ERA of 6.28, with 6.7 strikeouts per nine innings.
-Opponents are batting .290 against him.
+- The 31-year-old has a 3.83 ERA and 8.7 strikeouts per nine innings across 10 games this season, while allowing a batting average of .244 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.